aws-samples/aws-msk-content-streaming/README.md

 make start
 ```

+When the application is finished to be installed you will see a message that it `Compiled successfully!`.
+You can access the preview by selecting _Preview > Preview Running Runnin Application_ from the toolbar.
+This will open a new tab with the application.

+:warning: you cannot post new content yet.
+Because we do not have a custom domain, we have not enabled HTTPS with our service.
+You will have to access the preview URL with HTTP.

+Either copy the full url (e.g. `https://12345678910.vfs.cloud9.eu-west-1.amazonaws.com/`) and replace `https` with `http`.
+Or click on the _Pop Out Into New Window_ button next to the browser bar.

+You can now test it by creating an new item.
+Give it a title and add some content.
+If you have finished click _create post_

-You can access the app at [localhost:3000](http://localhost:3000) if a new browser windows has not been opened by the developement server.
+> You can access the app at [localhost:3000](http://localhost:3000) if a new browser windows has not been opened by the developement server.

 ## License